vytasrgl/ChatScript/WIKI/ChatScript-Json.md

 ```

 ### `^jsonpath`

-can also return the actual factid of the match, instead of the object of the fact.
+Can also return the actual factid of the match, instead of the object of the fact.
 This would
 allow you to see the index of a found array element, or the json object/array name involved.
 Or you
 could use ^revisefact to change the specific value of that fact (not creating a new fact).
 Just add * after
 your final path, eg